Clinton Tyree: Personal habits

 In the first book in which he appears (Double Whammy), Skink lives in a tumbledown shack in fictional Harney County, and occasionally hires his services as a bass fishing guide.
 He survives mostly on roadkill cuisine, but sometimes fresh fish.
 In the later books, he has become more of a nomad, camping rough in the wilds throughout Southeast Florida, often close to the Everglades.

 Wherever he goes, he travels with an immense library of first-edition books, stored at various times in his shack, in antique steamer trunks, or in old junker cars parked near his camps.

-He listens exclusively to music from the 1960s and 70s: the Who, the Beatles, the Allman Brothers, the Rolling Stones, Buffalo Springfield, Creedence Clearwater Revival, the Eagles, Moody Blues, etc. In Stormy Weather, he sings "Box of Rain" by the Grateful Dead to a small child scared after a recent hurricane.
+He listens exclusively to music from the 1960s and '70s: The Who, The Beatles, The Allman Brothers Band, The Rolling Stones, Buffalo Springfield, Creedence Clearwater Revival, Eagles, The Moody Blues, etc. In Stormy Weather, he sings "Box of Rain" by Grateful Dead to a small child scared after a recent hurricane.

-Though he is seventy-two years old (as of No Surrender), he has exceptionally white and perfectly aligned teeth, is exceptionally tall, strong, and fit, and is an experienced hunter, woodsman, and fighter.
+Although he is seventy-two years old (as of No Surrender), he has exceptionally white and perfectly aligned teeth, is exceptionally tall, strong, and fit, and is an experienced hunter, woodsman, and fighter.
 He often has access to guns of various kinds.

-Though he's adopted the name "Skink," he usually insists on being addressed as "Captain."
-In Star Island, he explains that this was his rank in the U.S. Army during Vietnam.
+Although he has adopted the name "Skink," he usually insists on being addressed as "Captain."
+In Star Island, he explains that this was his rank in the United States Army during the Vietnam war.

-He occasionally ingests naturally-derived hallucinogens, such as smoking homemade bufotenin joints.
-By the time of Squeeze Me, he confesses he ingests "microdoses" of LSD every other day.
+He occasionally ingests naturally derived hallucinogens, such as smoking homemade bufotenin joints.
+By the time of Squeeze Me, he confesses he ingests microdoses of LSD every other day.